-There is one 800GPH livewell pump.
-It is mounted directly to the seacock.
-The pump provides raw water to the transom livewell.
-The pump has an independent switch and circuit breaker (See Electrical Schematics).
-To use the livewell, it is important to check and verify the seacock are open.
-Failure to open the seacock may result in pump failure if the pump is run dry for an extended period of time.
-The livewell pump are centrifugal pumps that are not pressure regulated.
-Therefore, it is recommended that the pump only be used when using the livewell.
-The pumps are self-priming.
-Before activating the pump, make sure the live well fill valve(s) is/are open and than switch on the pump.
-It is important to check the live well pump annually and periodically spray it/them with a corrosion inhibitor.
+There are two 800GPH livewell pumps.
+They are directly mounted to the seacocks.
+The port pump provides raw water to the port live well.
+The starboard pump provides raw water to the starboard live well.
+Each pump features an independent switch and circuit breaker (See Electrical Schematics).
+To use the livewell(s), it is important to check and verify the seacock(s) are open.
+Failure to open the seacock(s) may result in pump failure if the pump is run dry for an extended period of time.
+The livewell pumps are centrifugal pumps and do not have a pressure regulator.
+Therefore, only use the pumps when you are going to use the live wells.
+It is important to check the livewell pumps annually and periodically spray it/them with a corrosion inhibitor.